Veterans of all ages can now get COVID-19 vaccine at VA clinics in Washington state

 The vaccine is offered to veterans who already receive care from the VA.
 Veterans who aren’t enrolled can check their eligibility on the VA website.

 Appointments are necessary.
 Eligible veterans can call 206-716-5716 or contact their primary care team to sign up.
+The phone line was experiencing a high volume of calls on Wednesday and the VA said patience may be required to get through.

 The VA said on its website that it is continuing to prioritize veterans who are at higher risk for COVID-19 and, therefore, younger and healthier individuals may be scheduled further out.